K4kug3n/Oscar/README.md

 *Warning* Be ready for a spam on first use, Oscar will post about every post found before registering them (you can add there id's as string in `published_ids` to prevent it).

 ### Gumroad
-Gumroad is a automation module.
+Gumroad is an automation module.
 Oscar will post a message if a new product is published on configurated accounts.
 Currently, the setup only depends on configuration file `configs/gumroad.json` :
 ```
 {